A somatic delusion is a false belief that you have a physical defect or medical problem.

 And if a person’s delusions begin to impact other people in their life, a therapist might suggest family therapy.
 Family therapy is a great tool for strengthening family communication skills and learning how to support loved ones who are experiencing delusional thoughts and behavior patterns.

 Providers will sometimes use a combination of talk therapy and medication management to treat delusions.
-The exact medication depends on the person, but antidepressants and antipsychotic medications are considered effective forms of treatment for delusions and associated mental illnesses.
+The exact medication depends on the person, but antidepressants and antipsychotic medications are considered effective forms of treatment for delusions and associated mental health conditions.

-- Practice self-care: Self-care is another effective tool for coping with symptoms of distress that may accompany delusions.
+Practicing self-care: Self-care is another effective tool for coping with symptoms of distress that may accompany delusions.
 Self-care can be anything that’s considered a positive outlet for relaxation and self-expression.
-A few ideas include journaling, listening to music, making art, and nature walks.

 Rula’s editorial process